Things to do in Villefranche-sur-Mer

 Walk

-For those who don’t mind a long walk, Nice is actually just over an hour’s walk from Villefranche-sur-mer.
+For those who don’t mind a long walk, Nice is actually just over an hour’s walk away.

 The quickest route from Place Massena will take you past the Port of Nice and the Parc du Mont Boron before arriving at your destination.
 It’s not the most scenic route, but a walk along the coast would take considerably longer.